 Historic Sites of Manitoba: Myrtle Consolidated School No. 708 (Myrtle, RM of Roland)

-Myrtle School was first established in the village of Myrtle, in the Rural Municipality of Roland, in May 1892.
+The Myrtle School District was established formally in Myrtle, in the Rural Municipality of Roland, in May 1892.
 In August 1919, it became Myrtle Consolidated School No. 708 when it was consolidated with McNab School No. 1032, Queen Centre School No. 1219, and Woodvale School No. 1350.
 The school closed in January 1968 and was later demolished and replaced by a commemorative monument.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 Obituary [Emerson Heley Denike], Winnipeg Free Press, 10 December 1977, page 86.